Dear fellow practitioners,

 There are golden nuggets to be gleaned from these folks, for sure.
 And I’ve harvested several of those nuggets.
 But I’ve put my own twist on things and made it all work.

-According to the great Paul Jarvis, “Everyone is buying up digital land and staking a claim on some expertise they’ve got that will quadruple your audience and monetize your passions.
+According to Paul Jarvis, “Everyone is buying up digital land and staking a claim on some expertise they’ve got that will quadruple your audience and monetize your passions.
 The problem with this situation is much like the real Gold Rush: it’s mostly hype and bullshit.”

 In his piece, The Creative World’s Bullshit Industrial Complex, Sean Blanda states, “Being quiet and slowly building mastery and expertise doesn’t pay off much at first.
 So many creatives* must make a calculation: Do I want the short term, could-go-viral-at-any-second thrill of being a vocal expert in my field?
 Or am I more content playing the long game?
 More people are incentivized to choose the former – and it’s getting crowded in here.